 Loughborough Road, its shops, pubs and people is a project to uncover the hidden stories of the people who have lived and worked on this south London street over the past 200 years.

 The project is led by LEAF TRA, the tenants and residents association for Loughborough Road (Brixton Road to fiveways junction), Evandale Road and Akerman Road (Mostyn Road to fiveways junction).
-Lambeth Archives, the Brixton Society, shop owners, local businesses and importantly residents are all joining the project.
-We have also been working with RHS Lindley library and archive as one of the former residents, who lived and worked above the shop at 72 Loughborough Road, was Nellie Roberts, RHS orchid artist for 53 years from 1897.
+Lambeth Archives, the Brixton Society, shop owners, local businesses and importantly residents have all been involved.

 In 2018 LEAF TRA secured funding from National Lottery Heritage Fund to explore more stories of the history of the street.
-They spent time in Lambeth, London Metropolitan and Royal Horticultural Society Archives looking at maps, photographs and lots of documents , directories, electoral registers and more exploring the history of Loughborough Road.
-We’ve also been talking to family and neighbours past and present, recording oral histories and using social media to ask people about their memories.
-We’ve shared some of the history and stories through two talks – one at Jamm, the former White Horse pub and the other at the San Mei Gallery the formerly Loughborough Tavern.
+They spent time in Lambeth, London Metropolitan and Royal Horticultural Society Archives looking at maps, photographs and lots of documents, directories, electoral registers and more exploring the history of Loughborough Road.
+They talked to family and neighbours past and present, recording oral histories and using social media to ask people about their memories.
+Some of the history and stories were shared through talks – one at Jamm, the former White Horse pub and the other at the San Mei Gallery the formerly Loughborough Tavern.

 - An exhibition along the street with posters outside some of the shops and pubs telling histories and stories of individual businesses.

 - An exhibition of the life and works of Nellie Roberts, Royal Horticultural Society orchid artist who lived and painted on Loughborough Road all her life.
-5-22 September at the San Mei Gallery, 39 Loughborough Road, supported by the Royal Horticultural Society and their Orchid Committee.
+5-22 September held at the San Mei Gallery, 39 Loughborough Road, supported by the Royal Horticultural Society and their Orchid Committee.